Skip to Content

 Medalist rating as of .

-A strong management team and sound investment process underpin JPMorgan Short Duration Core Plus ETF's Morningstar Medalist Rating of Silver.
+A sound investment process and strong management team underpin JPMorgan Short Duration Core Plus ETF's Morningstar Medalist Rating of Silver.

-Our research team assigns Silver ratings to strategies that they have high conviction will outperform a relevant index, or most peers, over a market cycle.
+Our research team assigns Silver ratings to strategies that they have a high conviction will outperform the relevant index, or most peers, over a market cycle on a risk-adjusted basis.

-A strong management team and sound investment process underpin JPMorgan Short Duration Core Plus ETF's Morningstar Medalist Rating of Silver.
+A sound investment process and strong management team underpin JPMorgan Short Duration Core Plus ETF's Morningstar Medalist Rating of Silver.

 null Morningstar Manager Research